A new transportation-focused fund just landed $120 million from a wide range of transport companies

 Garcia says that when the duo — who met several years ago through mutual friends — first began talking with investors, they went to some more traditional sources of venture capital funding first.
 The reactions they heard time and again were, “Transportation, really?” says Garcia.

 What a difference a couple of years make.
 In addition to strategic LPs, the firm says it also raised money from family offices and other wealthy individuals who, in the end, provided the firm with more capital than it was looking to raise.
 “An onslaught of exits and giants entering the space — Google, Amazon, Apple — it changed everything,” says Garcia.
-“You definitely don’t have to explain ‘why transportation’ anymore.”
+“You definitely don’t have to explain ‘why transportation?’ anymore.”

 0